Home Page

 Vacuum and clean all the wood dust.

-Medallions can be test fit into the hole that you routed and be very close to flush with the rest of the floor*.
+Medallions can be test fit into the hole you routed and be very close to flush with the rest of the floor*.
 (You may attach a piece of tape underneath the medallion so it'll be easier to pull it back).
+Some also apply clear packing tape to the medallion and use a suction cup to lift the medallion.

 Apply flooring adhesive into the hole that you routed and spread evenly.

 Place the medallion in the opening and weight with something that is heavy and distributes the weight evenly.
 Bags of sand or concrete work well.
-Let the glue cure for the per the manufacturer's instructions.
+Let the glue cure per the manufacturer's instructions.
 (At least 24 hours).
 Wipe excessive glue immediately.
+As you set the medallion in, be careful that the points in the pattern align exactly where you want them.

-* Note: Larger medallions could warp slightly before installation if they have not been kept in a humidity controlled environment.
-When the medallion is weighted it should flatten out.
+* Note: Larger medallions could warp slightly before installation if they have not been kept in a humidity-controlled environment or transit.
+If this is the case, you can use a circular saw to make relief cuts approximately 5/16" deep and spaced 2-3" apart on the medallion's backside.
+When the medallion is weighted, it should flatten out.

 Step #6

 If you are installing with an unfinished floor, the medallion can now be sanded and finished with the same method as the rest of your flooring.
 You should use good quality wood patches to mask all the gaps.
 There are patches that available in different wood species colors.
-Some colors can be closely matched by mixing of different patches.
-Fine wood dust left after floor cutting can be also used to fill the outer edge gap around the medallion.
-Use of patches is a normal procedure in medallion installation.
+For a good selection of wood fillers, please check Woodwise products.
+Some colors can be closely matched by the mixing of different patches.
+Fine wood dust left after floor cutting can also be used to fill the outer edge gap around the medallion.
+The use of patches is a routine procedure in medallion installation.

-Care for our product the same as you normally would care for a wood floor.
+Care for our product the same as you usually would care for a wood floor.
+Czar Floors recommends professional floor cleaning products such as Bona Pro Purchase online

-Cutting a round hole for the medallion using jig method (no template)
+Optional.
+Cutting a round hole for the medallion using the jig method.

-Round cut holes can be easily made using router jig method, often sold as accessory.
+Round cut holes can be easily made using the router jig method, often sold as an accessory.

-Jig can be made from the piece of 1/2" x 48" x 8" plywood.
-Router is installed on one end of the jig using original base screws.
+The jig can be made from a piece of 1/2" x 48" x 8" plywood.
+A router is installed on one end of the jig using original base screws.

 Predrill hole on another end with the distance to the outer cutting edge of the bit equal to the required hole radius.
-Drive a nail or screw through the hole to fix it in the center of the circle in the floor.
+Drive a nail or screw through the hole to fix it in the circle's center on the floor.
 Verify again to make sure that the size is set correctly.

 Now you can turn on the router, lower the bit and rotate the jig you made around the pivot, cutting the circle.
 Cut the circle in several passes of 1/8" to 1/4" deep.
 For inside cutting, move the router clockwise.